DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Experiments

 \subsection{Metrics}

 \textbf{Objective Metrics:} We measure the accuracy of all interactions during the user study, including $312$ NLU, $30$ landmark recognition (LR) and navigation trials, $15$ environment description (EnvDes), $74$ VQA, and $15$ navigation preference adjustment (NavAdj).
-The NLU is considered correct when the extracted intent and entities (if any) are both correct.
+The NLU is correct when the extracted intent and entities (if any) are both correct.
 We also measure the accuracy of the NLU by taking the correctness of SR into account to analyze the effect of wrong SR. The effect of wrong NLU outputs is ignored when evaluating its downstream modules.
+An LR is considered correct if the robot chooses the correct landmark.
+A navigation trial is successful if the robot guides the user to the correct landmark without any delays or collisions along the route.
+An EnvDes is considered fully correct if all named objects exist in the camera image and the number of all objects is correct.
+It is considered partially correct if all named objects exist but the number of some objects is wrong.
 The correctness of answers from VQA is based on the camera images, not on the information out of the camera view.
-To compare the two LR methods, we measure the success rates of LR and the resulting navigation.
+A NavAdj is successful if the change in robot speed is consistent with the user commands.

 \textbf{Subjective metrics:} For both methods, we compare the scores for categories from the short questionnaire in Table~\ref{tab:routes}.
 The difference in scores for each participant was aggregated and analyzed to discount individual biases.
 We evaluate user preferences for the other modules through a simple Likert scale analysis on the responses from the post-survey interview.
 Additionally, participants' feedback is summarized for qualitative analysis.